 I wouldn’t agree to take up a long-term rental property before you arrive in Thailand unless it’s a part of a job offer.
 Even then I’d still ask if it’s possible to arrange a viewing first when you arrive before accepting the place (unless it’s some sort of mansion with private pool and 360 degree balcony then you should take it!)
 This means you should plan to spend at least the first few days in a hotel or short term apartment.

 These days there are more international flights arriving in Phuket and Chiang Mai but most people will still arrive in Bangkok.
 I recommend booking at least a few nights in a Bangkok hotel to get your bearings and figure out the lie of the land.

-Popular websites to use to book places in Thailand are Agoda.com and Booking.com.
-They seem to be similar in price so take your pick.
 If you’re looking for somewhere cheap then look at hostelworld.com but this won’t give you a room with enough for all your belongings if you’re moving here.
-I also met a few people who arrived in Thailand and stayed in a hostel whilst looking for a job, they all commented the lack of privacy and facilities made things hard for them.
+I also met a few people who arrived in Thailand and stayed in a hostel while looking for a job, and they all commented the lack of privacy and facilities made things hard for them.